 Vision therapy has been used as a non-surgical way to improve functional vision for centuries.
 Primary EyeCare has offered this valuable service to it’s patients for well over 40 years!
 Starting in 1976 as a personal passion of, now retired, Dr. Dale Barr, it is not unreasonable to say literally THOUSANDS of children have been helped through vision therapy at Primary EyeCare.
-Dr. Karen Fortman and Dr. Denise Welker have also taken active roles in providing top-notch care for our vision therapy participants.

-Continuing on this tradition is Dr. Lauren Grillot.
+Continuing on in this tradition is Dr. Lauren Grillot.
 Dr. Grillot specializes in pediatric and behavioral optometry.
 She thrives on helping improve the lives of her patients through optometry and vision therapy.

 FAQs about Vision Therapy:

 A: To put it in the simplest terms, it is similar to physical therapy for the visual system!
 It involves not just the eyes, but the brain and body as well.
 You may have perfectly healthy eyes that see 20/20 visual acuity, but you can still have a problem with how those eyes work together or work in conjunction with the brain.
 Often, these problems interfere with how we read, learn and perform specific tasks in our daily lives.